eclipse/vorto/docs/VortoUserGuide_en/vorto_user_guide_en.md

 	infomodelmapping SmartHome {

-		from PhilipsHue.displayname
+		from MyLightingDevice.displayname
 		to TargetDisplayName

-		from PhilipsHue.switchable
+		from MyLightingDevice.switchable
 		to MySwitch with { Icon : "switch.png" }

-		from PhilipsHue.colorlight
+		from MyLightingDevice.colorlight
 		to reference MyColorLight
 	}